NativeScript/plugins/packages/background-http/README.md

 import { session } from '@nativescript/background-http';
 session: Session = session(id: string)
 ```
-Get or create a background download/upload session by id.
+Gets or creates a background download/upload session by id.

+---
 #### Session Object
 The Session object has the following members:
 - `uploadFile(fileUri: string, options: Request): Task`
 - `multipartUpload(params: Array<any>, options: Request): Task`

-Both methods initiate a new background file(s) upload task. `uploadFile()` is for a single file upload and `multipartUpload()` is for multiple files upload. `fileUri` is the path of the file to upload. `options` represents the [Request object](#upload-request-object).
+Both methods initiate a new background file(s) upload task. `uploadFile()` is for a single file upload and `multipartUpload()` is for multiple files upload. `fileUri` is the path of the file to upload.
+The `options` parameter represents the [Request object](#upload-request-object).

 ### Upload Request Object

 The request object parameter has the following properties:

 | Name                                  | Type      | Description                                                                                                                                                                                     |